 A systematic review has a component of dual-reviewer screening, meaning at least two independent reviewers evaluate every study at each stage.
 Disagreements are resolved through discussion or by a third reviewer.
 This process minimizes selection bias and strengthens the reliability of the included evidence base.

 When quantitative pooling is appropriate, a systematic review may include Meta-Analysis, the statistical combination of effect sizes from multiple studies to produce a single pooled estimate.
 However, not all systematic reviews include meta-analysis; when studies are too heterogeneous, a narrative synthesis is used instead.
-For a detailed breakdown of the relationship between these two methods, see our guide on the difference between SR and meta-analysis.
+For a detailed breakdown of the relationship between these two methods, see our guide on the difference between systematic review and meta-analysis.

 The Cochrane Handbook (Higgins et al., 2023) is the authoritative methodological reference for conducting systematic reviews in health sciences.
 It specifies standards for search strategy development, screening, quality assessment, data synthesis, and reporting.